Superyacht CV Guide

 - You should take the photograph with the sea or a marina in the background.

-- Keep it concise, the CV should be no longer than two pages.
-Short and sweet is the trick here – potential employers will be reading through many CVs and don’t want to read unnecessary information.
+- Keep it concise.
+The CV should be no longer than two pages (1 page if you have minimal industry experience).
+Short and sweet is the trick here – potential employers will be reading through numerous CVs and don’t want to read unnecessary information.

 - Write professionally and do not use slang.